 Hi, I'm Joshua Wilkey

 I live in a small town in southern Appalachia with my wife Betsy and our son JD, and an ever-evolving menagerie of animals.
-We live on a small farm with sheep, goats, donkeys, pigs, and honeybees, as well as two sweet inside dogs, two great Pyrenees livestock guardians, and an adorable Mountain Cur puppy.
-This land has been in my family for generations, and we were fortunate enough to be able to buy this little slice of colonized paradise just before JD was born.
+We live on a small farm with sheep, goats, donkeys, pigs, and honeybees, as well as three sweet dogs.
+This land has been in my family for generations, and we were fortunate enough to be able to buy this little slice of paradise just before JD was born.
 It's a farm with old fences and young fruit trees, and more love than most folks could imagine.

 My research interests include Appalachian culture, economic history, transformational leadership, higher education access and student success, and assessment, and as you'll see in the essays on this site, I believe it is an obligation to use my expertise and experiences, both lived and learned, to advocate for a more just and equitable world.